Sex & Religion

-Sex & Religion is the third studio album by American guitarist Steve Vai, released under the band name "Vai" on July 23, 1993 through Relativity Records.
-It is known as the first major appearance of future Devin Townsend Project and Strapping Young Lad singer and guitarist Devin Townsend, who performed vocals for the album.
+Sex & Religion is the third solo studio album by American guitarist Steve Vai, released under the band name "Vai" on July 27, 1993, through Relativity Records.
+It is known as the first major appearance of Devin Townsend, who performed vocals for the album and went on to fame with Devin Townsend Project and Strapping Young Lad.
 Townsend also co-wrote the tracks "Pig" and "Just Cartilage", the latter of which was only released as a bonus track in Japan.
 Vai also co-wrote "In My Dreams with You" with Desmond Child and Roger Greenawalt.

 Sex & Religion reached No. 48 on the U.S. Billboard 200, No. 17 in the UK albums chart and also charted within the top 60 in four other countries.
 "In My Dreams with You" was released as a single, reaching No. 36 on Billboards Mainstream Rock chart.

 The album's cover art appears to be a reference to the famous artistic depictions of Saint Sebastian.